jonathanendersby/wifibox/README.md

 The WifiBox project aims to get inspiring content into under-serviced communities via locally stored content on low-cost WiFi portals.

 The hardware is a Raspberry Pi and a cheap wifi AP.
-The OS (Raspbian), platform (Django+Nginx) and content are stored on a single SD card.
+The OS (Raspbian), platform (Django+Nginx+gunicorn) and content are stored on a single SD card.

-TODO:
+TODO
 ---
 * Create full installation instructions for a new Raspbian WifiBox (Install nginx, django, virtualenv etc)
 * Get the 3G dongle VPN working so that we can manage and monitor the box remotely.